Arthurdw/oodf/README.md

 ## What is it?

-OODF is a file format designed to be more advanced and object oriented.
+OODF is a file format designed to be more advanced and object-oriented.
-This means that there are variables which can be refferenced.
+This means that there are variables which can be referenced.

 ## Current stage